Applying for a job at the U.S. Embassy?

 - AEFMs should identify themselves as such on their application.
 To qualify as an AEFM you are: A U.S. citizen; spouse or dependent, who is at least age 18; listed on the travel orders of a U.S. citizen Foreign or Civil Service employee or uniformed service member permanently assigned to or stationed at a U.S. Foreign Service post or establishment abroad with a USG agency that is under Chief of Mission authority; is resident at the sponsoring employee's or uniformed service member's post of assignment abroad and; does not receive a U.S. government annuity or pension based on a career in the U.S. Civil or Foreign Service.

 - Veterans Preference: Candidates who claim U.S. Veterans preference must provide a copy of their DD-214 with their application.
 If a DD-214 is not provided at the time of application, preference will not be given.
 Further details about Veterans preference can be found at the Office of Personnel Management website.
+Note: Effective April 1, 2016, Ordinarily Resident U.S. Veterans will no longer receive a hiring preference for positions advertised in the Mission.

 I understand the above conditions - take me to the job advertisement.